snugglebunny115/resist/exec-branch-reorg/README.md

 ## Resist

-Short script to spam the Whitehouse's "Reorganizing the Executive Branch" survey with automated responses.
+Short script to generate and send responses to the Whitehouse's "Reorganizing the Executive Branch" survey.
 [Reorganizing the Executive Branch](https://www.whitehouse.gov/reorganizing-the-executive-branch)

 Tested on OSX bash